Michelle-Ortiz/spotify/README.md

 This code downloads and stores the top 50 from Spotify's Top 200 from spotifycharts.com for each day in 2020 into a CSV file.

+Here is a [link](https://public.tableau.com/profile/michelle.ortiz#!/vizhome/practicedashboard_16213827720380/Dashboard1) to the Tableau Dashboard.

 ## Usage

 Here will be the usage instructions.